 Personally, I’d stay away from the 10″ boots unless you are a person who gets exceptionally cold and navigates excessive amounts of snow each day.
 These are the big guys–the tall, thick, “tundra” pair.
 They have Thinsulate in the footbed and a shearling upper.
 They’re by far the bulkiest, but you’re getting the warmth they promise.
 For guys.

 There are a handful of other Bean Boot styles, too (I love these!), but these are the basics.
-You can view them all here!
+You can view all the LL Bean Boots styles here!
 If you need more info, don’t forget to check out this post, and definitely comment, email, or reach out via social media with any other questions!
 I am obsessed with these boots and know you guys will be, too :)

 Photo by Monica Dutia